usgs-makerspace/portfolio/README.md

 screen shots, etc; the possibilities are endless.
 As noted for the 'final-product' folders if work was completed during discrete periods, use the date structure described.

-`portfolio-images` folders - hold the image that for the thumbnail and product information page.
+`portfolio-images` folders - hold the image for the thumbnail and product information page.
 More about use of this folder is in the following section.

 ### Adding your product's information to the application